Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: Constructing concave tents via conic optimization

 \section{Constructing concave tents via conic optimization}

 In this section, we will derive concave tents as optimal value functions of certain conic optimization problems.
-We divide our discussion into three parts: In order to ease the reader into the subject we will present a construction of concave tents for functions that are more simple than the ones presented in \cref{asm:CompactU} and $\XX\subseteq \lrbr{0,1}^n$.
+We divide our discussion into three parts: to ease the reader into the subject, we will present a construction of concave tents for functions that are simpler than the ones presented in \cref{asm:CompactU} and $\XX\subseteq \lrbr{0,1}^n$.
 After that, we will derive concave tents where $f$ conforms with \cref{asm:CompactU} and $\XX$ is, more generally, a set that contains only extreme points of its convex hull.
-Finally, we will present a double lifting strategy that will allow us to bypass the restriction of the necessary condition in \cref{thm:ExistenceofCT} so that we can construct concave reformulations over general sets $\XX$.
+Finally, we will present a double lifting strategy that will allow us to bypass the restrictions of the necessary condition in \cref{thm:ExistenceofCT} so that we can construct concave reformulations over general sets $\XX$.